gconfs-conferences/csharp-2018/slides.md

 int c = 0;

 // delta is the resolution of a polynomial function of degree
-// two with a, b and c as a coefficient int delta = (b * b) - 4 * a * c;
+// two with a, b and c as coefficient int delta = (b * b) - 4 * a * c;
 ```